NCSEHE research project update — Access to Work Integrated Learning: Influence of Communities of Practice

 - alternatives to traditional industry-based internships including opportunities to establish and build industry networks.

-The final report, Access to Work Integrated Learning: Influence of Communities of Practice, will be published on the NCSEHE website later in 2018.
+The final report, Access to Work Integrated Learning: Influence of Communities of Practice, will be published on the NCSEHE website in 2019.

 More information about the projects funded under the 2017 Research Grants Program is available here.